 (v) the clearing and settlement arrangements for the Applicant;

-(b) any change in the Applicant's regulations or the laws, rules and regulations in the Republic of Ireland relevant to the financial instruments available for trading on the Applicant's MTF where such change may materially affect its ability to meet the criteria set out in Attachment I to this Schedule;
+(b) any change in the Applicant's regulations or the laws, rules and regulations in the Netherlands relevant to the financial instruments available for trading on the Facility where such change may materially affect its ability to meet the criteria set out in Appendix I to this Schedule;

-(c) any condition or change in circumstances whereby the Applicant is unable or anticipates it will not be able to continue to meet any of the relevant rules and regulations of the CBI, as set forth in the regulatory guidance issued by the CBI or applicable legislation (including the European Union (Markets in Financial Instruments) Regulations 2017 (as amended) and related Irish and European legislation, the Markets in Financial Instruments Regulation (EU) No 600/2014, applicable anti-money laundering, financial sanctions and market abuse legislation).
+(c) any condition or change in circumstances whereby the Applicant is unable or anticipates it will not be able to continue to meet any of the relevant rules and regulations of the Netherlands;

-(d) any known investigations of, or any disciplinary action against the Applicant by the CBI or any other regulatory authority to which it is subject;
+(d) any known investigations of, or any disciplinary action against the Applicant by the AFM or any other regulatory authority to which it is subject;

 (e) any matter known to the Applicant that may materially and adversely affect its financial or operational viability, including, but not limited to, any declaration of an emergency pursuant to the Applicant's rules;